backstage/backstage/plugins/home/api-report.md

 // Warnings were encountered during analysis:
 //
 // src/extensions.d.ts:16:5 - (ae-forgotten-export) The symbol "ComponentParts" needs to be exported by the entry point index.d.ts
+// src/plugin.d.ts:57:5 - (ae-forgotten-export) The symbol "Tool" needs to be exported by the entry point index.d.ts
 ```